 Qsuites is Qatar Airways’ business class product that was first introduced in 2017.
 There are many features that make Qsuites great, including that each seat has a door and that there are double beds in the center section for those traveling together.
 I’ve reviewed Qsuites several times, including on the Airbus A350-1000, Boeing 777-200LR, and Boeing 777-300ER.

-Even five years after Qsuites was introduced, this product isn’t yet available on all planes.
+Even six years after Qsuites was introduced, this product isn’t yet available on all planes.
 The good news is that even if you’re on a flight not featuring Qsuites, you’ll probably still have a great experience, as Qatar Airways’ business class soft product is exceptional.

-It’s also worth remembering that not all new wide-body aircraft feature Qsuites.
+It’s also worth remembering that not all new wide body aircraft feature Qsuites.
 For example, Qatar Airways is taking delivery of 787-9s featuring new suites in business class, but these aren’t Qsuites.
 The reason for the new product is that these new seats are lighter and also better tailored to the fuselage of the 787.

 Which routes have Qatar Airways Qsuites?